What are nerve transfers for facial paralysis?

 When facial paralysis treatment is initiated early (less than 12 months), then nerve transfers are possible to restore facial movement.
 The technique involves borrowing a nerve on the paralyzed side of the face to stimulate the facial nerve itself and all its downstream branches.
 These donor nerves are chosen because they are not affected by facial nerve palsy.

-What is the recovery for nerve transfers?
+How is the recovery from nerve transfer treatment?

 Surgery requires general anesthesia and takes approximately 3.5 to 4.5 hours to complete.
 This is most often performed on an outpatient basis, although some individuals elect to stay in an aftercare facility overnight for comfort or if there is no assistance at home.
 A small rubber drain is placed underneath the skin to draw away extra fluid.
 It is removed on the second postoperative day.
 A soft diet is started immediately after surgery.
 This includes soft foods such as soups, yogurt, well-cooked chicken, rice or pasta.
 Hard foods such as hard fruits, vegetables, steak, chips, and other similar items are to be avoided for 3 weeks.